How 'Discovery' Fits Into the 'Star Trek' Timeline

 Airdate: 1973-1974

-Plot: After the original series went off the air, Roddenberry created an animated series that continued the stories of the Enterprise and reunited much of the same cast to do voice work for cartoon versions of their characters.
+Plot: After the original series went off the air, Roddenberry created an animated series that continued the stories of Star Trek and reunited much of the same cast to do voice work for cartoon versions of their characters.

 Original Star Trek movies (2273-2293)